SBTHDR/sass-quick-starter/README.md

 ### Run

-This will compile watch your sass files and run the dev server at http://localhost:3000
+This will compile and watch your sass files and run the dev server at http://localhost:3000

 ```sh
 $ npm start